Elasticity Detection: A Building Block for Internet Congestion Control: NimbusCC

 \subsection{Mode Switching}

-\name uses the pulsing parameters described in $\S$\ref{s:pracelas}, calculating $S$ and $R$ over one window's worth of packets and setting $T/4$ to the minimum RTT.
-It computes the FFT over multiple pulses and uses the $z$ measurements reported in the last 5 seconds to calculate elasticity ($\eta$) using Eq. \eqref{eq:elasticity}.
+At any given time, \name{}CC transmits data at the time-varying rate dictated by the congestion control algorithm running at that time.
+It modulates this rate with asymmetric sinusoidal pulses (\Fig{semi-sine}). \name{}CC uses the pulsing parameters described in $\S$\ref{s:elasticity:parameter_tuning}, calculating $S$ and $R$ over one window's worth of packets.
+It computes the FFT for the $z$ measurements reported in the last 5 seconds to calculate elasticity ($\eta$) using Eq. \eqref{eq:elasticity}, and it picks the mode by comparing $\eta$ to $\eta_{thresh} = 2$ (\S\ref{s:elasticity:parameter_tuning}).

-We found earlier (\Fig{elasticity:cdf}) that a good threshold for $\eta$ is 2.
-To prevent frequent mode switches, \name applies a hysteresis to this threshold before switching modes.
-When in delay-control mode, $\eta$ must exceed 2.25 to switch to TCP-competitive mode, and when in TCP-competitive mode, $\eta$ must be lower than 2 to switch to delay-control mode.
+We support Cubic and NewReno for the TCP-competitive mode and Copa's default mode and Vegas for the delay-control mode.
+We also implemented a basic delay-controlling algorithm, BasicDelay, using our cross traffic rate estimator.

-It is important that the rate be initialized carefully on a mode switch.
-When switching to TCP-competitive mode, \name sets the rate (and equivalent window) after switching to the rate that was being used five seconds ago (five seconds is the duration over which we calculate the FFT).
-The reason is that the elasticity detector takes five seconds to detect the presence of elastic cross traffic, and the arrival of elastic traffic over the past five seconds would have reduced the delay mode's rate.
-We set the new congestion window to the inflection point of the Cubic function, so the rate over the next few RTTs will rise faster in each successive RTT, and we reset \texttt{ssthresh} to this congestion window to avoid entering slow start.
+Let $S$ be the sending rate and $\hat z$ be the estimated cross-traffic rate, both measured over the last window of packets.
+Also, let $x$ be the current RTT, and $x_{min}$ be the minimum observed RTT.
+Upon receiving an ACK, BasicDelay sets its current rate to: where $\alpha$ and $\beta$ are constants smaller than 1, and $d_t$ is a target queuing delay.
+The term $(\mu - S - z)$ is the sender's estimate of the spare capacity in the last RTT.
+By adding an $\alpha$-fraction of the spare capacity to $S(t)$, BasicDelay tries to get closer to the ideal rate.
+The second term in the above rule seeks to maintain a specified queuing delay, $d_t$, to prevent the queue from both growing too large or going empty.
+Recall that our cross traffic estimator, Eq.~\eqref{eq:zfromR}, requires a non-empty queue to estimate $z$.

-While switching to delay mode, \name resets the delay threshold to the current value of $x_t - x_{\min}$, rather than to the desired threshold $d_t$, and linearly decreases the threshold used in the control rule to the desired $d_t$ over several RTTs.
-The reason is that $x_t - x_{\min}$ is likely to have grown much larger than $d_t$ in TCP-competitive mode, and using $d_t$ would only cause the sender to reduce its rate and go down in throughput.
-The approach we use ensures instead that the delay mode will drain the queues gradually and won't lose throughput instantly, and also provides a safeguard against incorrect switches to delay mode.
+\name{}CC takes special care in initializing the rate when switching to TCP-competitive mode. \name{}CC sets the rate (and equivalent window) to the rate that was used 5 seconds ago because the elasticity detector takes 5 seconds (FFT Duration) to detect elastic cross traffic.
+During this time, the elastic traffic could cause a reduction in the delay-control mode's rate.
+Hence, \name{}CC resets its rate to the rate at the beginning of the 5-second detection period.